Regina Sirvent: Racing career

 Sirvent has previously competed in series such as the NASCAR Mexico Truck Series, where she became the first woman to win a race, and the first Hispanic driver to win a NASCAR international race, the NASCAR Mexico Challenge Series, and the NASCAR Weekly Series, and is a former member of the NASCAR Drive for Diversity Driver Development Program.

 In 2023, it was announced that Sirvent would drive a partial schedule in the ARCA Menards Series, driving for Venturini Motorsports, although she did not start a race in the series that year.

 In 2025, it was revealed that Sirvent would participate in the pre-season test for the ARCA Menards Series at Daytona International Speedway, driving the No. 3 Chevrolet for Mullins Racing, where she placed 35th over the two days of testing.
-Several months later, it was revealed that Sirvent will make her debut in the series at Michigan International Speedway, driving the No. 68 Ford for Kimmel Racing.
+Several months later, it was revealed that Sirvent would make her debut in the series at Michigan International Speedway, driving the No. 68 Ford for Kimmel Racing.